 Bat Conservation and Mining

-Bats provide critical ecosystem services to humans including eating insect pests, pollination, and seed dispersal.
-Bats are important to the maintenance of healthy ecosystems and are considered to be good indicators of ecosystem health because of their longevity and their sensitivity to changes in their environment that may also affect many other organisms.
+Bats provide critical ecosystem services to humans, including eating insect pests, pollinating plants, and dispursing seeds.
+Bats are also important to maintaining healthy ecosystems because bats are considered indicators of ecosystem health because of their longevity and their sensitivity to environmental changes that may affect many other organisms.

 White-nose syndrome, caused by the fungus Pseudogymnoascus destructans (Pd), has unfortunately resulted in a significant decline in bat species across the United States, including in states with current mining activities.

 Four bat species protected under the Endangered Species Act may be potentially encountered at mine sites:

 - Gray bat.

 To ensure the protection of endangered and threatened bat species, OSMRE works closely with our state regulatory agency partners and the U.S. Fish and Wildlife Service to ensure mining activities do not negatively impact federally listed bats that are present at a mine site.
 Through this work, and partnerships with other Federal and State agencies, OSMRE helps develop guidelines and best practices for protecting threatened and endangered bats on mine lands.